Joann5005/https-gist.github.com-garhanso-5bedb0505800c532574a9b478741314d/main.md

 The following links provide access to the two known STCLC articles of incorporation documents in markdown format:
 *TBD: These documents still need to be located and documented.*

-Another document titled as a "Constitution" but referring to itself as "bylaws" was apparently adopted in December, 1989.
-Its content appears to be midway between articles of incorporation and bylaws, and it is unlikely (based on the dates) that it was the amended articles of incorporation.
 The bylaws committee will likely need to invest $5.00 to obtain the full document file from the State of Oregon via [this link](https://sos.oregon.gov/business/Documents/copies-forms/301-request-for-copy.pdf).

 ## STCLC restated and amended Bylaws documents